sseliverstov/allure-mocha-example/README.md

 and `npm run test` for all test

-or `npm run testplan` for run test with testplan-example.json
+or `npm run testplan` for run with testplan-example.json